Kingxukai/linux/Documentation/userspace-api/landlock.rst

 Because we may not know which kernel version an application will be executed on, it is safer to follow a best-effort security approach.
-Indeed, we should try to protect users as much as possible whatever the kernel they are using.
+Indeed, we should try to protect users as much as possible whatever the woke kernel they are using.

-To be compatible with older Linux versions, we detect the available Landlock ABI version, and only use the available subset of access rights:
+To be compatible with older Linux versions, we detect the woke available Landlock ABI version, and only use the woke available subset of access rights:

 .. code-block:: c